abs-tudelft/fletcher/examples/sum/README.md

 # 4. Implement the kernel

 You can choose any tool or flow you'd like to implement your kernel, as long as you adhere to the interface defined by the template.

-Take a look at the `Sum.vhd` file to see how we've implemented this kernel in HDL.
+Take a look at the [`Sum.vhd`](hardware/vhdl/Sum.vhd) file from the subfolder of this readme to see how we've implemented this kernel in HDL.

+The kernel implementation includes
+* A state machine to:
+  * Generate a command for the generated interface.
+  * Absorb data from the data streams and sum the values.
+* An AXI4-lite compatible MMIO slave.
+  * Fletcher uses this to communicate control information and RecordBatch metadata to your kernel.

+In the future, some of this rather verbose control logic may be generated through Fletchgen as well, but for now we're just showing you everything so you can build more advanced kernels with more advanced access patterns.

 We'll follow up with an HLS example soon!

 # 5. Simulate the design